o19s/quepid/README.md

 # Legal Pages

-If you would like to have legal pages linked in the footer of the app, add the following `ENV` vars:
+If you would like to have legal pages linked in the footer of the app, similar to behavior on http://app.quepid.com, add the following `ENV` vars:

 ```
 TC_URL      # terms and condition